swiftlang/swift-evolution/0000-swift-sboms-via-swiftpm.md

 SBOM filters address the following use cases:

 - **All packages and products**: This is an exhaustive inventory of packages and products for a root product or root package.
-Developers who need to know what products are used and what packages the products come from can use these SBOMs, since they provide more information.
+Developers who need to know what products are used and also what packages the products come from can use these SBOMs, since they provide more information.
+This provides some provenance information for products.
 - **Package-only**: Some CVE vulnerabilities are disclosed at a package-level.
 For developers who are trying to remediate vulnerabilities, the package-only SBOM is advantageous because it's less noisy.
 Also, packages are the unit that are updated, so SBOMs can help developers plan which packages need to be updated.
 - **Product-only**: Product-only SBOMs help developers understand what products an application depends on at runtime; they can see which specific products from dependent packages are built and shipped with their own applications.

 #### Configuration

-Environment variables can be used for SBOM generation configuration.
+Sometimes the developers cannot change the `swift build` command to trigger SBOM generation.
+For example, infrastructure or security developers who own their organizations' CI systems might want to create SBOMs for all Swift projects, but cannot modify other teams' `swift build` commands.

-An issue in Github will be raised and linked in the code to address changing SBOM environment variables to a configuration file.
-(Configuration files are out of scope for this feature.)
+In these cases, environment variables can be used instead to trigger SBOM generation.

 * `SWIFTPM_BUILD_SBOM_DIRECTORY`: specifies which directory the SBOMs should be generated in.
 If `--sbom-dir` is passed to swift build, `--sbom-dir` will take precedence.
 * `SWIFTPM_BUILD_SBOM_FILTER` (default: `all`): specifies which filter to apply, defaults to all.
 If `--sbom-filter` is passed to `swift build`, `--sbom-filter` will take precedence.